Dawn of the Dead (2004 film): Contemporary response

 Dawn of the Dead received generally positive reviews upon its release, with critics praising it as a worthy remake of the original and a fine addition to the zombie genre.
-As of 2024, Dawn of the Dead is Zack Snyder's highest-rated film on the website.
-Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
+Audiences polled by CinemaScore reported that moviegoers gave the film an average letter grade of B.

 The film was considered by most to be an improvement over the original in terms of acting, production values, and scares, although Variety and Derek Malcolm felt that it was only intermittently scary.
-Despite giving it a negative review, Variety said that the film was otherwise "more palatable" than the "atrocious" Texas Chainsaw Massacre remake released the previous year.
-Michael Gingold stated, "[...]
+Despite giving it a negative review, Variety said that the film was "more palatable" than the "atrocious" Texas Chainsaw Massacre remake of the previous year.
+Michael Gingold wrote, "[...]
 Dawn of the Dead joins The Ring and The Texas Chainsaw Massacre as an update that both honors its source and emerges as an effective horror film in its own right", a sentiment also shared by IGN.
 Lisa Schwarzbaum praised Snyder's direction in "a killer feature debut", while Roger Ebert said in a positive review that anyone paying to see it is guaranteed to get their money's worth.

-Abundant praise was given to the film's opening sequence, which an otherwise negative review from The Hollywood Reporter called "pulse-poundingly good".
-Gingold found Snyder's camerawork using a first-person video-game perspective at the beginning of the film to be praiseworthy, more so than those of the video game films Resident Evil (2002) and House of the Dead (2003).
-The lack of dark humor of the original was a source of criticism, although the scene in which survivors shoot zombified celebrity look-alikes with a sniper rifle was considered by most to be funny, among other jokes; The Hollywood Reporter cited it as some of the film's "moments of inspired audacity".
-Many noted that the fast-moving zombies of Dawn of the Dead were similar to those of 28 Days Later, but felt that the Danny Boyle film was "darker and creepier", "smarter, more rigorously structured", and could pass for a remake of the original.
+Abundant praise was given to the film's opening sequence, which, for an otherwise negative review on The Hollywood Reporter, was "pulse-poundingly good".
+Gingold found Snyder's camerawork using a first-person video-game perspective at the beginning of the film to be praiseworthy, more so than those of the live-action videogame adaptations Resident Evil (2002) and House of the Dead (2003).
+The lack of dark humor of the original was a source of criticism, although the scene involving the survivors and zombies resembling celebrities was considered by most to be funny and was cited by The Hollywood Reporter as some of the film's "moments of inspired audacity".
+Many noted that the fast-moving zombies of Dawn of the Dead were similar to those of 28 Days Later, but felt that the Danny Boyle film was "darker and creepier", "smarter, more rigorously structured", and could pass for a remake of the original, by contrast.